27 Nov What to Do If You Believe You Have Been Harassed at Work

 Still, you should know that not all HR departments do much for the employee.
 You see, you may bear most of the burden if the harassment involves a highly-placed manager because the department or the company is likely to side with them and not you.
 The HR department works for the company, and they’ll likely deal with the situation as they see fit for the business.

-Also, keep in mind that the situation may be revealed to others once you reach out to HR.
 The department personnel may need to report it to the managers and supervisors, and possibly your bully.